 The

-Anti-Reflection coatings course, which follows, begins with a brief
+Anti-Reflection Lens Coating Course, which follows, begins with

-history, then goes on to discuss the Patient benefits of AR.
-It
+a brief history, then goes on to discuss the Patient benefits

-continues with a description of some technical aspects such as Constructive
+of AR.
+It continues with a description of some technical aspects

 The

-be used to help prepare lenses for the AR coating process and includes
+should be used to help prepare lenses for the AR coating process

 Much